AluBhorta/eks-template/README.md

 - update cloudflare DNS record CNAME to point to alb's DNS. make sure to enable proxy status

+  NOTE: this is provide tls connection from your machine to cloudflare, but not between cloudflare and ALB. to get tls directly to alb

+  - provision an acm cert for your domain
+  - attach the cert to the alb's https listener

 and voila! your app with HTTPS on EKS is deployed! 🚀

 ## clean up